 If the removal threads are not visible at the cervix on follow-up examinations, unnoticed expulsion and pregnancy must be excluded.
 The threads may have been drawn up into the uterus or cervical canal and may reappear during the next menstrual period.
 If pregnancy has been excluded, the threads may usually be located by gently probing the cervical canal with a suitable instrument.
 If they cannot be found, the possibility of expulsion or perforation should be considered.
-Ultrasound exam may be used to ascertain the position of the system.
-If ultrasound is not available or is not successful, X-ray may be used to locate Jaydess.
+Ultrasound examination may be used to ascertain the position of the system.
+If ultrasound is not available or is not successful, X-ray may be used to locate Kyleena.

-Ovarian cysts / enlarged ovarian follicles
+Ovarian cysts/enlarged ovarian follicles

-Since the contraceptive effect of Jaydess is mainly due to its local effects within the uterus, there is generally no change in ovulatory function, including regular follicular development, oocyte release and follicular atresia in women of fertile age.
+Since the contraceptive effect of Kyleena is mainly due to its local effects within the uterus, there is generally no change in ovulatory function, including regular follicular development, oocyte release and BP200037 follicular atresia in women of fertile age.
 Sometimes atresia of the follicle is delayed and folliculogenesis may continue.
-These enlarged follicles cannot be distinguished clinically from ovarian cysts and have been reported in clinical trials as adverse drug events in approximately 13.2 % of women using Jaydess including ovarian cyst, hemorrhagic ovarian cyst and ruptured ovarian cyst.
+These enlarged follicles cannot be distinguished clinically from ovarian cysts.
+Ovarian cysts (including haemorrhagic ovarian cysts and ruptured ovarian cysts) have been reported over the course of the clinical trials as adverse event at least once in approximately 22.2% of women using Kyleena.
 Most of these cysts are asymptomatic, although some may be accompanied by pelvic pain or dyspareunia.